iStock Video – Awesome Exclusive Footage at Low Prices

-- +21 credits for Extended Legal Guarantee covers up to $250,000 iStock (previously known as iStockphoto) is one of the top stock imagery agencies in microstock industry, famous for the high quality of their library and for being one of the few companies in the space offering exclusive content.
+- +21 credits for Extended Legal Guarantee covers up to $250,000 iStock (previously known as iStockphoto) is one of the top stock imagery agencies in the microstock industry, famous for the high quality of its library and for being one of the few companies in the space offering exclusive content.

 This makes them one of the most valuable sources to buy stock footage at affordable prices.
 But they are also very reliable.
 As if their over 15 years in the market was not enough, there's another point to make them trustworthy: they are backed by the renowned Getty Images, the parent company operating iStock.
 No wonder it is one of the top in our list of the Best Stock Footage Websites ever.
 We have also written a more deep review on iStock Video here.

 What You Need to Know About iStock Stock Footage Offer